-Complete page info, according to the official statistics, drives 30% more presence on LinkedIn.
-Check your page again and see whether you miss any information if you have had a company page.
+According to the official statistics, completed page info drives 30% more presence on LinkedIn.
+Check your page again before launch and see whether you miss any information if you have had a company page.

 Now create your first post

-Now you can either write an original post or share pieces from other sources, or simply say hi.
-But If you don’t know how or what to post, you can start by thinking the next 5 most common LinkedIn post directions:
+Now you can either write an original post, share pieces from other sources or simply say hi.
+If you don’t know what to share, you can start by thinking about the following 5 general LinkedIn post tips:

-Keep your call-to-action link and main points within 210 characters so that they won’t be cut off.
+- Length, hashtags (#), and handles (@) matter: Keep your call-to-action link and main points within 210 characters so that they won’t be cut off.
 As for hashtags, adding at most 3 of them at the end of your posts a useful rule of thumb (then no worries about hashtags being cut off).
 One more tip on your posts: use handles (@) to mention other people or organizations to grow impressions of a post and make connections.
-E.g., @freightwave or @gofreight :)
+E.g., @freightwave or @gofreight 🙂

 Promoting and maintaining your page

-How do you target the right audience to promote your freight company?
+Now you are live on LinkedIn, how do you attract the right audience to promote your freight company?
 LinkedIn Ads is one of the most effective tools to gain quality leads, especially in the B2B sector.

-Promoting, effective tools, leads, and B2B can be the exact keywords that you are badly keen on.
-So, why not give LinkedIn Ads a shoot and tailor-made your ads campaigns that amplify your efforts poured into the very page?
+Promotion, effective tools, leads, and B2B might be the things you are not familiar with.
+Then, give LinkedIn Ads a shoot and tailor-made your first ad campaigns to amplify your efforts poured into the very page.